NosPo-Studio/StreetPuncher2/README.md

 # Engine
 StreetPuncher2 is build ontop of the [NosGa Engine](https://github.com/NosPo-Studio/NosGa-Engine) so it come with all its benefits.

+# Performance
+The performance of StreetPuncher2 highly depents on the power of the CPU minecraft is running on.
+So if the game runns at low FPS running minecraft on a server or client with stronger CPU can help.
+But keep in mind that due to technical limitation of minecraft itself, FPS above 20 will not be visible.

 # License
 StreetPuncher2 is licensed under the GPLv3.